rsdoiel/i3fmanifest/INSTALL.md

+These are notes for a hypothetical IxIF manifest service.

 # Solr

 See the [Solr](http://lucene.apache.org/solr) for instructions on installing Solr or point at the Solr deployment that came with Islandora or ArchivesSpace.